4 to 5 years old

 Expand on visual-spatial & numeracy skills

-The thorough hands-on manipulation of simple & compound 2D & 3D shapes gives young children an early advantage in geometry and key science skills of observation and categorization.
+The thorough hands-on manipulation of simple & compound of 2D & 3D shapes gives young children an early advantage in geometry from math and key science skills of observation and categorization.
 Simple sums and shapes pattern recognition trains critical thinking and logic skills and helps to lay the first steps towards learning complex number concepts and mathematical operations.

 1 hour 15 min